The change-making problem for six coin values and beyond: Background

 \begin{theorem}\cite{Adamaszek, Cowen} The coin system $\mathcal{C} = (1, c_2, c_3, c_4, c_5)$ is orderly if and only if one of the following holds: \begin{enumerate} \item $(1,c_2,c_3,c_4,c_5)=(1,2,a,a+1,2a)$ for some $a\geq 4$, in which case $(1,c_2,c_3,c_4)$ is not orderly, \item $\mathcal{C}$ is totally orderly. \end{enumerate} \end{theorem}

-Notice that Theorems~\ref{OPT} and~\ref{three} imply that the United States' coin system $(1,5,10,25)$ is totally orderly.
-For the EU coin systemn $(1, 2, 5, 10, 20, 50, 100, 200)$, Theorem~\ref{three} together with repeated use of Theorem~\ref{OPT} show that it is also totally orderly.
+Notice that Theorem~\ref{three} and then repeated applications of Theorem~\ref{OPT} imply that the United States' coin system $(1,5,10,25)$ and the EU coin system $(1, 2, 5, 10, 20, 50, 100, 200)$ are both totally orderly.
+Characterizations for orderly coin systems with 6 coins were given in the introduction in Theorems~\ref{six} and~\ref{main}.

 Next, we state constraints on the differences between consecutive coin values for orderly coin systems.
 The first is simple.

 \begin{theorem}\cite{Adamaszek} If $\mathcal{C} = (1, c_2, c_3, \ldots, c_n)$ is orderly, then for all $i = 2,3 \ldots, n$,